- Short Itinerary

 TRAVELLERS who prefer going SOLO:

 Our group trips are generally planned for shared accommodation and don't involve single supplements.
-Single travelers share with people of the same gender in accommodation ranging from twin to multi-share.
-Some of our itineraries have accommodation booked on a mixed gender share basis [for couples or trekkers known to each other prior to the trip].
+Single travelers share with people of the same gender in accommodations ranging from twin to multi-share.
+Some of our itineraries have accommodation booked on a mixed-gender share basis [for couples or trekkers known to each other prior to the trip].
 On a selection of our trips, you have the option to pay a single supplement to ensure that you have your own accommodation (where available).
 Please note that this only applies to accommodation during the trek - pre-trip and post-trip accommodation will be booked on a single-room basis at your hotel in Kathmandu.
 We also have arrangements for guests who wish to trek completely solo out of the group.

-when booking with Himalaya View Treks, it’s a condition upon joining any of our trips where all clients must be insured for comprehensive expenses that might incur due to medical issues or accidents (this includes air ambulance, helicopter rescue, and treatment costs).
+when booking with Himalaya View Treks, it’s a condition upon joining any of our trips that all clients must be insured for comprehensive expenses that might incur due to medical issues or accidents (this includes air ambulance, helicopter rescue, and treatment costs).
 Please note that we don't arrange or sell insurance because such a system is not allowed in our country.

 Our Cost versus the Experience

 At Himalaya View Treks, we always go the mile to ensure our trekking guests get the best experiences of the trip with maximum comfort and safety on a ratio that goes beyond the cost that we charge for the trip.
-We provide a ‘no frills’ price with breakdowns to make sure our client are getting the best for a cost that goes beyond all expectations
+We provide a ‘no frills’ price with breakdowns to make sure our clients are getting the best for a cost that goes beyond all expectations

 Tipping [an expectation on such risky arduous trips]